ms/buildtogether.tech/thinking/index.md

 were actually wrong.
 It turns out that the opposite is true: the more confident someone is that they were right, the more likely they are not to repeat the error if they are corrected.

+## Next Steps

+Some of the most interesting work in software engineering today is coming from people studying how we think when we program, and how the ways we think should shape the tools we build. <cite>Johnson2020</cite> is one example: it reverse engineers the psychological foundations of user interface guidelines.